MiguelSombrero/skill-em-all/README.md

 ## Abstract

 Skill 'Em All is an application for finding right people for the projects based on peoples skills.
-Lets say you are a manager of the project which has a requirement for people skilled with Java and React.
+Lets say you are a manager of the project which has a requirement for Java and React knowledge.
 With Skill 'Em All you can search people with those skills and find out the best people for the project.

 ### Main features